 Besides that, they have a slightly different pattern too.
 Corn snakes have thin black bands around their saddle marks.
 But in Okeetees, these marks are much thicker.
 As you move up towards their heads, the bands are thick enough to eclipse their red markings completely.

 All corns are constrictor snakes.
 This means that they squeeze their prey to death rather than use venom.
 They use powerful core muscles to squeeze around the prey, cutting off their circulation and killing them quickly.
+Here are some other cool facts about corn snakes.

 Where Do Okeetee Corn Snakes Come From?